Harrison Bader Player Props: Yankees vs. Royals

 Harrison Bader At The Plate

-- Bader has six doubles, two triples, seven home runs and six walks while batting .243.
+- Bader is hitting .247 with six doubles, two triples, seven home runs and six walks.

-- Bader has reached base via a hit in 30 games this season (of 48 played), and had multiple hits in nine of those games.
+- Bader has picked up a hit in 63.3% of his 49 games this season, with at least two hits in 18.4% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.